IrishBird/MSDEV-BDPOC/README.md

 In this section, we will explain overall data flow for both batch and streaming processing.
 <a name="Batch Processing"></a>
 ### Batch Processing
-The following diagram illustrates overall data flow of data ingesting and processing.
-First, data will be derived from external RDBMS or file systems by Apache Sqoop or customed program, and then loaded to HDFS (Step1).
-Hive external table points to these HDFS files loaded from external systems.
-Second, user invokes Spark job.
-Spark job will be initialized Spark driver which interacts with Yarn resource manager and allocates Spark executors and schedules Spark tasks (Step 2) and retrieves Hive meta store (Step 3).
-Spark tasks will be executed over Yarn nodes, and they read data from Hive staging/archiving table (Step 4) and process and loaded back to Hive integrated table (Step 5).
-Similarly with procesing Hive exteranl table, data will be read (Step 8), processed and loaded into (Step 9).
-In the end, data in Hive reporting table will be copied to Vertica table through HDFS connector.

 <a name="Scope"></a>
 ## Scope